ykrx/ykrx/README.md

 <!-- <span style="padding-left: 7px;"></span> -->

 I'm a software engineer based in NYC, pursuing an MS in Computer Science at NYU.
-I’m skilled in frontend and backend development, with a heavy (but healthy) interest in artificial intelligence and design.
+I’m skilled in frontend and backend development, with a heavy (but healthy) interest in artificial intelligence and UX design.

 ### _I write in_